hazardsg/atd-mkdocs-labguides/docs/eos_configuration/l2l3evpn-aa.md

 6. Configure Layer 2 EVPN services on **s1-leaf4**.

-    a.
-Add the local Layer 2 VLANs with an IDs of 112 and 134.
+    1. Add the local Layer 2 VLANs with an IDs of 112 and 134.

         ``` text
         vlan 112